Home Sweet (Forever) Home

 Photo: Home Builders Foundation

-Home Builders Foundation and partners build forever homes
+Home Builders Foundation and partners build forever homes with accessibility

 “We say that we build independence and elevate lives,” says Brian Johnson, program director for Home Builders Foundation.
 “It’s kind of our mission statement.
 We do home modifications for people with disabilities.
 We quadrupled the size of this home.”